Kidsunbo/kie_toolbox_go/kflow/README.md

 }
 ```

 As shown, a valid node must have a `Name` function.
-There are two kinds of `Dependence` method and feel free to choose one you need.
-You can also ignore `Dependence` if the node doesn't have any dependence.
+There are two kinds of `Dependencies` method and feel free to choose one you need.
+You can also ignore `Dependencies` if the node doesn't have any dependency.
 There are also two kinds of `Run` method as shown in the example, while the former is for `BasicNode` and the latter is for `FlowNode`.